Stay Warm, Stay Safe, and Save in Winter Weather

 City of Austin services include:

 • Utility Bill Discounts — Customers on low or fixed incomes who already participate in certain federal, state, or local assistance programs can benefit from the City of Austin’s CAP Discounts Program.
-CAP Discounts can help reduce utility bills an average of $760 a year.

 • Financial Support Plus 1 — This program helps customers who are having financial difficulties and are unable to pay their utility bills due to unexpected emergencies.
 Austin Energy partners with local social service agencies who administer the funding to qualifying customers.